Make a planning application

 What to submit with your application

-The cost of your planning application will depend on the type of application you submit and the type of work you want to do.
-Find out how much your planning applications fees will be.
+The cost of your planning application will depend on the type of application you are submitting and the type of work you want to do.

 Community Infrastructure Levy (CIL)